Praxis domain

 Therapeutic practices similarly demonstrate the CoD in action.
 Effective therapy creates a sacred space where different parts of the self, or different perspectives within a relationship system, can safely encounter one another.[9]
 The therapist facilitates a conference between the rational mind and emotional experience, between critical judgment and self-acceptance, between individual needs and relational responsibilities.
 Healing occurs not through the elimination of 'problematic' aspects but through their integration into a more coherent whole—a bearing-together of previously fragmented differences.[10]

 Even at the individual level, personal development practices can be understood through this lens.
-Mindfulness meditation, for instance, creates limogenesis where various mental phenomena—thoughts, emotions, sensations—can arise and pass without identification or suppression.
-The practitioner learns to host a conference of internal differences without being captured by any single element.
-This develops what might be called 'intrapersonal colocracy'—the capacity for one's various aspects to bear together in relative harmony.
+Mindfulness meditation generates a dynamic boundary (limogenesis) where various mental phenomena—thoughts, emotions, sensations—can arise and pass without identification or suppression.[11]
+The practitioner learns to host a conference of internal differences without being captured by any single element—the capacity for one's various aspects to bear together in relative harmony.

 The test of any praxis from the CoD perspective is straightforward: does it facilitate the constructive bearing-together of difference, or does it suppress, avoid, or prematurely resolve difference?
 Systems that score high on this metric tend to be more adaptive, resilient, and creative.[12]
 They align with the fundamental grain of reality rather than working against it.